Frequently Asked Questions

 6. How can I tell if my application has gone through?

-When you click "Submit," you will receive an email confirmation that we have received your application.
+When you click “Submit,” you will receive an email confirmation that we received your application.
 This is why it is very important to enter your email address accurately on your application.
-Please note that the time stamp information for when your application was received will be Eastern Standard Time.
-If you do not receive an email confirmation, please call our director of grants management at 303.953.3672.
+If you do not receive an email confirmation, please call our Grantmaking Operations team at 303-953-3600.

 7. What happens if my system crashes while I'm submitting my application online?